laomeifun/mcp-ssh/PUBLISHING.md

 # Login to npm
 npm login

-# Verify you have access to the @aiondadotcom scope
+# Verify you have access to the @laomeifun scope
-npm access list packages @aiondadotcom
+npm access list packages @laomeifun

 # Publish the package
 npm publish --access public